gamkedo-la/vam-empire/README.md

 # **Appendix A: Universal Godot Information**

 This Appendix will serve as a place to gather useful information we all come across that will be useful for *all* future Godot projects regardless of genre, 2D vs. 3D, etc... but also not so general as to just be **Good Programming Practices**.
 Just the pieces and parts that make working in Godot easier and a more enjoyable experience for all.

+## **GDScript**

+- [Dictionaries](https://docs.godotengine.org/en/stable/classes/class_dictionary.html) are always passed by reference, so make sure to use `duplicate()` if you intend to pass values from something like a 'defaults' Dictionary, but do not want to alter that original Dictionary.
 ## **The Node Tree**

 ### **Node Tree Best Practices**